Written by Kristen Brown, Director of Operations, PolicyFind

 I spend hours searching for insurance policies.
 Specifically, I look for policies that can cover environmental contamination costs.

-As you will read in other blogs on this site, if you are a business owner who purchased Comprehensive General Liability insurance for your business before policies contained absolute pollution exclusion language, you are likely to have insurance coverage that can address environmental contamination.
+As you will read in other blogs on this site, if you are a business owner who purchased Commercial General Liability insurance for your business before policies contained absolute pollution exclusion language, you are likely to have insurance coverage that can address environmental contamination.

 So often, people who have owned or operated dry cleaning facilities are faced with the daunting task of having to pay hundreds of thousands of dollars for environmental investigations and clean ups.